 let us know the COBRA, FSA/HRA Deadline Changes you want to implement

-The Department of Labor and Department of Treasury jointly issued final rules allowing certain changes to be made to Group Health Plans, COBRA and FSA/HRA deadlines.
-These new rulings attempt to give employees more time to submit and pay for expenses.
+The Department of Labor and Department of Treasury jointly issued a final rule (the “Joint Rule”) providing temporary relief of certain Group Health Plans, COBRA and FSA/HRA deadlines.
+In addition, the IRS has recently issued notices providing both temporary and permanent relief for cafeteria plans and HRAs.
+The Joint Rule and IRS notice attempt to give employees more time to submit and pay for expenses.
 In an effort to assist you with these changes, we have outlined Five Simple Steps that will help you review, evaluate, implement and communicate both the mandatory and optional plan changes.

 Go to Five Simple Steps to review the plan changes and select your optional plan changes.